-Note-In addition to these formal subjects, other requirements for the LL.B. degree must be completed.
-In the first year there is a Legal Research and Writing Programme, involving one class a week and exercises.
-In later years there are Prescribed Readings in Law, Moot Court and other work.
+Note-In addition to these formal subjects, other requirements for the LL.B. degree must be completed, including Prescribed Readings in Law, Moot Court and other work.

 COMBINED ARTS/LAW (B.A., LL.B.)
 COURSE

 This course gives the student the maximum freedom to follow his interests in the Faculty of Arts.
 The Law subjects, while fewer in number than in the Jurisprudence/Law course, satisfy the requirements for the professional LL.B. degree.